 There are a few programs that I was able to install without my kids knowing.
-Obviously it couldn’t have any screen limits or a web filter, because then the kids would know the program was running.
+Obviously, it couldn’t have any screen limits or a web filter, because then the kids would know the program was running.
 These would just monitor what was happening on the computer, logging every keystroke, and recording everything.

 🤓 Can I monitor the computer from my Android or iPhone?

-With the exception of SentryPC, all of the parental programs on my list are compatible with Android and iOS.
+All of the parental programs on my list are compatible with Android and iOS.
 You’ll be able to login to your account and manage the computer from the dashboard.

 Windows comes with built-in parental control, do I really need another program?

 While it’s true that Windows 10 comes with parental control options, they are very limited.
 The web filter and time management features are very basic and don’t offer true protection.